Sergey Nivens - Fotolia

 Data discovery and classification

 To implement effective data-centric security controls, CISOs first need to know where their sensitive data is and identify the data sets that need to be protected.
-The proliferation of mobile and cloud services and the adoption of practices like BYOD have resulted in enterprise data becoming scattered across systems that the IT organization often is unaware of or over which it has little control.
+The proliferation of mobile and cloud computing services and the adoption of practices like BYOD have resulted in enterprise data becoming scattered across systems that the IT organization often is unaware of or over which it has little control.

 Multiple tools are available that can help enterprises search for, classify and inventory such data, Pescatore said.
 This is especially true in the case of structured data sets such as credit and debit card numbers, Social Security numbers, birthdates, addresses and phone numbers.

 Data classification tools can help automatically tag individual data elements with descriptions about their sensitivity so it becomes easier to assign levels of protection.
-Such tools can help an organization quickly separate sensitive, confidential, public and internal data, allowing different policies to be applied to the data sets.
+Such tools can help an organization quickly separate sensitive, confidential, public and internal data, allowing different security policies to be applied to the data sets.
 Examples of such tools include those from Varonis Systems, Titus and Code Green Networks, which was acquired by Digital Guardian in April 2017.

 "Classification works very well for structured information.
 Many compliance regimes, such as PCI, are all about structured data disclosure," Pescatore said.
 But existing technologies do not work as well when it comes to identifying and classifying unstructured data, such as intellectual property and trade secret information, he cautioned.

-Mergers and acquisition often compound the challenges involved in implementing a data-centric security strategy.
+Mergers and acquisition often compound the challenges involved in implementing a data-centric security model.
 Typically, security teams are brought in on the back end of the deal and have little opportunity to review whether the integration of another system or addition of more users will cause problems.
 According to Pierson, services like cloud-based single sign-on and other federated identity stores, including technologies such as Active Directory, can help mitigate some of these issues.

-Data protection in the cloud
+Protect data in the cloud

-The broad adoption of cloud services, especially cloud applications, means that end-to-end data protection must include securing data assets stored with a cloud application.
+The broad adoption of cloud computing services, especially cloud applications, means that end-to-end data protection must include securing data assets stored with a cloud application.

 Since corporate data is often stored within unsanctioned shadow IT applications, the discovery phase to ultimately classify data starts with identifying those applications, the data associated with them and which users are accessing the associated data assets, said Doug Cahill, senior analyst at the Enterprise Strategy Group.